 This Christmas Play Dough Kit is a quick way to get your students excited for the holiday season!
 It is a fun and festive way to offer a variety of sensory play options to the kids.
 Kids love any activities involving play dough and with deliciously scented Christmas play doughs, who wouldn’t love this hands-on, holiday activity?

-*Pair with our Gingerbread Centers & Activities for Pre-K/Kindergarten
+*Pair with our Gingerbread Centers and Activities for Pre-K & Kindergarten!

 Christmas Play Dough Kit

 When brainstorming for this fun Christmas play dough kit, I had a really hard time deciding what type of play dough to make.

 However, offering just one or two types of play dough (or making one scent and dying it a few different colors) is more than okay!
 I think it’s important to make these kits feasible for the amount of time that you have so that you feel good about continuing to make and provide them.
 Don’t make them a burden to prepare!

 You also could use classic pre-made play dough.
 This is always an option when you’re in a pinch and still looking to provide your students with a great, hands-on Christmas activity!

 I selected a variety of manipulatives – while those glass-look candy canes and glittery snowflakes are super pretty, I loved offering real cloves and introducing the kids to the idea of cloves in oranges, a classic Christmas activity that is excellent for fine motor strength building.

 I’ll list what I included below, but feel free to vary your manipulatives based on what you already have on hand – just make sure they are open-ended and engaging.

 - Homemade play dough (find recipe here)